necolas/normalize.css/README.md

 * https://github.com/hail2u/normalize.scss
 * https://github.com/kristerkari/normalize.scss

 Some of the above projects convert normalize into Sass mixins.
-That makes them impossible to use in the recommended way (by copying the file into your website and customizing/overriding for your needs.)
+That makes it impossible to add Normalize using __Approach 1__ (by copying the file into your website and customizing/overriding for your needs.)